Category - Major Events

 Hagen was notorious for being tardy, and Kirkwood playfully nicknamed him “the late Walter Hagen.”
 With Sunnyside expecting as many as 1,000 spectators, the club announced in the press a step to assure golf fans of the major champion’s appearance: “Bill Bathie, Sunnyside golf professional, will accompany Hagen here from the big tournament.”

 Early the next morning, Bathie collected Hagen and Kirkwood.
-As the group traveled to Waterloo, a dark mood swept over Hagen because he knew — and only he knew — the Wanamaker Trophy had not been delivered to his hotel the night before and was missing.
+As the group traveled to Waterloo, a dark mood swept over Hagen because he knew — and only he knew — the Wanamaker Trophy had not been delivered to his cottage the night before and was missing.

 The men arrived in Waterloo on time; the exhibition went as planned; Hagen pocketed his $250 appearance check; and he and Kirkwood headed towards Kansas City for their next engagement.